VDA5050/VDA5050/assets/Figure8.md

-This marddown file is the original UML diagram from which Figure 8 was created.
+This markdown file is the original UML diagram from which Figure8.png was created.
 Changes in the diagram can be tracked via changes in this file.

 ```
 @startuml